 A Kenyan middle-distance dynamo who dominated the 1500m on the continental and global stage, yet his Olympic dream was famously deferred.

-Haron Keitany emerged from Kenya's rich running tradition as a specialist in the fiercely competitive 1500 meters.
-His 2008 season was a masterclass in consistency and speed, as he tore through the competition to claim gold at the African Championships, then proved his world-class status with victories at the prestigious Weltklasse Zürich meet and the World Athletics Final.
-This trifecta of wins cemented his reputation as one of the year's most formidable milers.
-However, his story is also marked by a poignant near-miss: finishing fourth at the Kenyan Olympic trials, a position that left him just outside the team for Beijing.
+Haron Keitany won gold at the 2008 African Championships in the 1500 meters, then added victories at Weltklasse Zürich and the World Athletics Final.
+The Kenyan middle-distance runner, born in 1983, tore through a season defined by consistency and speed.
+Yet his story is marked by a poignant near-miss: finishing fourth at the Kenyan Olympic trials, just outside the team for Beijing.
 This twist framed a career defined by both brilliant peaks and the brutal selectivity of Kenyan distance running, where even a world-beater can be sidelined by the depth of talent at home.

 1981–1996